Jin-fo/USART-Temperature-Sensor/README.md

 # USART-Temperature-Sensor
-High speed remote temperature sensor using USART of AVR128DB48
+High-speed remote temperature sensor using USART of AVR128DB48